Wind-WindKids/winding/samples/sophieandwind/sun.md

 They ate ice cream.
 Sunlight caught in Sophie’s hair, turned it bright, iridescent gold.

-“That color… it’s really my favorite,” Wind said, playing with it.
+“That color… it’s really my favorite,” Wind said, twirling a strand.

 Sophie watched the kite’s tail flicker against the wide sky, took Wind’s hand and smiled—